Profiting By Integrating Electronic Waste Into The Circular Economy

 While some components are being reused in the current system, it’s unclear to what degree, and the majority is most certainly lost.

-Basic components, such as screens, batteries, sensors, hard drives, and chips all have the potential for reuse.
+Basic components, such as screens, batteries, sensors, hard drives, and chips, all have the potential for reuse.

-The environmental cost to mine and extract the minerals required to make many of these components is significantly greater than if they can be effectively refurbished, reused, or recycled.
-Recovery and reuse both offer a chance for businesses to profit richly from the circular economy.
-To find out more on how circular economy can benefit your company, click here.
+The environmental cost of mining and extracting the minerals required to make many of these components is significantly greater than that of effectively refurbishing, reusing, or recycling them.
+Recovery and reuse both offer businesses a chance to profit richly from the circular economy.
+To find out more about how the circular economy can benefit your company, click here.

 NWA Helps Technology Clients Reconceptualize Waste

 National Waste Associates (NWA) has decades of experience providing waste management guidance to the technology sector.
 Our waste and sustainability experts help our customers to extract far greater value from their waste and to rethink what needs to be waste in the first place.
-This results in lower operating costs, fewer regulatory constraints, and an improved brand integrity.
+This results in lower operating costs, fewer regulatory constraints, and improved brand integrity.

 Want to join the circular economy?